 The Benedictine University Library strives to provide the resources for all academic and research needs.
-We are here to assist you in person and online by providing access to helpful librarians and more than 110 databases, over 300,000 books, eBooks, streaming media, and journals.
+We are here to assist you in person and online by providing access to helpful librarians and more than 110 databases, and more than 300,000 books, e-books, streaming media and journals.